molsonkiko/JsonToolsNppPlugin/docs/README.md

 JSON is not sufficiently [Doge-friendly](https://dogeon.xyz/index.html).
 This plugin aims to help correct that.

 Currently the plugin only has a DSON emitter.
-Later I will add a DSON parser.
+Later I may add a DSON parser.

 ![DSON example](/docs/DSON%20example.PNG)

+Where is DSON generator?
+Don't know.
+Not on main plugin menu.
+So scared.
+Very confuse. 🐕🤷